 Displaying your rear to a fellow colleague may be shockingly inappropriate in the office, but this comes as a standard meet and greet to our four-legged friends.

 It’s no secret that dogs like to sniff each other’s butts.
+Believe it or not, that scent tells a dog everything they need to know.
 As gross as it may seem to us, this act is a key method within their social cues.

 The different pheromones in which every dog emits are unique and tailored specifically to that dog, almost like a fingerprint.